 But generally most people will agree that controlled ventilation is ventilation achieved via a dedicated ventilation system which offers a controlled number of air changes per hour or per minute etc.

 Beyond that, different people will argue the merits of different types of home ventilation systems and which are best.

 In a perfect world, you’d have a house that was well insulated with no draughts.
 You’d be able to replace the stale, moist, low quality air in your home with fresh air from outside and not have to turn your heating on to warm up that fresh air.

 And believe it or not we can already do that, or very close to that, with mechanical ventilation and heat recovery systems, but more about that below.

 Read more about the benefits of home ventilation here.

 Regardless of whether you have a well-insulated house or not, if you’ve got draughts they will ventilate your home but they will also be cooling down your home making it harder to heat.

 So what you end up with is somewhat of a double edged sword…

 You need ventilation to get rid of the stale air but the fresh air coming in is cool.
 Meaning you have to put your heating on to warm it back up.

-The secret is to seal up the draughts that shouldn’t be there (uncontrolled ventilation) such as gaps around doors, windows etc. and then install one of the many home ventilation systems available to provide controlled ventilation.
+The secret is to seal up the draughts that shouldn’t be there (uncontrolled ventilation) such as gaps around doors, windows etc. by increasing the airtightness of out house and then install one of the many home ventilation systems available to provide controlled ventilation.